 First Presbyterian Church: 4th & L Streets (officially 2020 Fifth Street), Livermore

 Don Adkins is a music educator, conductor, performer, composer, and church musician in the Santa Cruz area.
 He first moved to California to become the conductor of the Santa Cruz County Youth Symphony for five years.
 He teaches music classes at Cabrillo College, where he conducts the Cabrillo College Orchestra.
-Dr. Adkins received his doctorate in orchestral conducting from the University of Missouri—Kansas City.
+Adkins received his doctorate in orchestral conducting from the University of Missouri—Kansas City.
 He writes program notes and gives preconcert lectures for the Santa Cruz Symphony.
-The Cabrillo College Theater Department’s musicals have been directed by Dr. Adkins for a number of years.
+The Cabrillo College Theater Department’s musicals have been directed by Adkins for a number of years.
 He often appears as piano accompanist for various solos and ensembles and occasionally plays bass in the Santa Cruz area.
-He has provided orchestrations for the Valley Dance Theatre in Livermore and orchestrated a new musical version of It’s a Wonderful Life which was premiered in 2015.
-One of his recent performances was as the pianist for concerts sponsored by the Santa Cruz Chamber Players.
+He most recently conducted The Nutcracker for the Valley Dance Theatre in 2023 in Livermore.
+In addition, he orchestrated a musical version of It’s a Wonderful Life which was premiered in 2015, and he also has served as the pianist for concerts sponsored by the Santa Cruz Chamber Players.

 Facebook, Twitter, and Instagram